Anne-Marie Brunet, CMKBD, CAPS

 Here are just a few of the finishes and materials for the project.

-…and I can’t forget to include the stunning wood flooring supplied by Gaylord Flooring from their 1850’s collection ♥
+…and I can’t forget to include the stunning wood flooring supplied by Gaylord Flooring from their 1850s collection ♥

 LIGHTING A LOG CABIN Part 2

-As the plan was being formalized I had to address the lighting issue.
-How was I going to get the lighting exactly where I needed it at the island, sink, under the cabinets and dining areas..?
+As the plan was being formalized, I had to address the lighting issue.
+How was I going to get the lighting exactly where I needed it at the island, sink, under the cabinets, and dining areas?

 Industrial vibe to the rescue.
-I had a meeting with the electrician and suggested using piping and bending it around the beams and then we were off to the races!
+I had a meeting with the electrician and suggested using piping and bending it around the beams, and then we were off to the races!

+.
 New Staircase and railings

-DETAILS THAT MAKE THE DIFFERENCE
+LOG CABIN CREATIVE DETAILS THAT MAKE THE DIFFERENCE

-Over the years the client had collected railway spikes on her daily walks with the dog.
-She didn’t know exactly what she would use them for at the time but this was the perfect opportunity to include them in the renovation.
-We had some of them cut into knobs and handles and had a local welder fit them with the appropriate extensions so that we could screw them to the door and drawer fronts.
-The image below shows one of them in their sandblasted state.
+We had some of them cut into knobs and handles, and a local welder fit them with the appropriate extensions so that we could screw them to the door and drawer fronts.
+The image below shows one of them in its sandblasted state.
 We added a rusted patina to age them and a top coat to protect them for daily use.

-The other glaring distraction was the white steel doors everywhere.
-These could not stay white but the budget did not allow for replacement as the doors were in still good operating condition.
-I got my local artisan to do a faux-finish ‘graining’ on them to first of all make them feel like they were an intended architectural element of this log cabin, and secondly to carry through the authentic feel I was focused on for this renovation.
+I enlisted my local artisan to do a faux-finish ‘graining’ on them to first make them feel like they were an intended architectural element of this log cabin, and secondly to carry through the authentic feel I was focused on for this renovation.

 There were a lot of people and trades involved in making this vision come to life, and we all worked really well together, which took the stress level down a notch.
 There was a lot of ‘behind the scenes work’ on my end that went on, probably the most I’ve ever put out for a space this size…. but it was definitely Worth The Wait!